Does Acupuncture Work? Let's Talk About Evidence Based Healthcare

 — David Sackett

-As American astronomer Carl Sagan put it well “Absence of Evidence is not Evidence of Absence” - remember though, that if something has been tested and found wanting, that is a different matter.
+And, as American astronomer Carl Sagan put it, “Absence of Evidence is not Evidence of Absence” .
+A lack of research for a treatment doesn’t mean it’s not effective.
+It could be that the evidence isn’t there because researchers don’t see a benefit from doing the research.
+Remember though, that if something has been tested and found wanting, that could be a different matter.

-The existence of an evidence base can give you some confidence to make an informed decision, based on the likelihood of a positive impact against any potential side effects.
+The existence of an evidence base can give you some confidence to make an informed decision, based on the likelihood of a positive impact against any potential side effects, but finding a definite answer is a tricky business.

-In April 1999 The National Institute for Clinical Excellence (NICE) was created to create consistent guidelines and end “postcode rationing “across the U.K. Now known as the National Institute for Health and Care Excellence, they continue to provide standard guidance for treatment of a range of conditions.
-This guidance is given in relation to the evidence base and to cost, but not the expertise of the physician or the individual patient, as David Sackett suggested.
+In April 1999 The National Institute for Clinical Excellence was created to create consistent guidelines and end “postcode rationing “across the U.K. Now known as the National Institute for Health and Care Excellence (NICE) , they continue to provide standard guidance for treatment of a range of conditions.
+This guidance is given in relation to the evidence base and to cost.
+But it rarely takes into account the expertise of the physician or the individual patient, as David Sackett suggested.

 We use the best available evidence to develop guidance to improve health and social care